SubjectsSubjects(version: 964)

 Assignments:

 Each assignment has a deadline until which the assignment should be submitted for grading.
 A draft solution of an assignment can be edited at any time, but the time of submission is the time you click the button "Submit assignment".
-After clicking this button, you cannot edit your submission anymore, but you can ask (per e-mail) your teacher to return the assignment into the draft state.
+After clicking this button, you cannot edit your submission anymore, but you can ask (per e-mail) your teacher to return the assignment to the draft state.
 Each submitted assignment will be graded by the teacher with 0–10 points.
-During the semester, you will solve 4 assignments.
+During the semester, you will solve 3 assignments.

 A typical solution for an assignment will consist of a text – a description of the solution – and a code of a program/script used for solving the assignment.
 Submit your texts as a PDF-file and the source codes as plain ASCII files.
-Alternatively, a solution can be submitted as a Jupyter notebook containing both code and the description.
+Alternatively, a solution can be submitted as a Jupyter notebook containing both the code and the description.

 Quizzes: